Director

 I don't know for sure, but I'd bet my entire movie collection, and a few action figures, that there was some loose inspiration pulled from Kubrick's movie.

-Meanwhile, in New York City, a little blond haired, blue eyed boy named Bob Boyle (Giovanni Frezza) and his parents, Norman (Paolo Malco) and Lucy (Catriona MacColl) are planning on moving into the same house, called Oak Mansion.
+Meanwhile, in New York City, a little blond haired, blue eyed boy named Bob Boyle (Giovanni Frezza) and his parents, Norman (Paolo Malco) and Lucy (Catriona MacColl) are planning on moving into the same house called Oak Mansion.

 The previous owner, Dr. Peterson, was also Norman's ex-colleague.
-Peterson supposedly murdered the girl he was having an affair with, and then committed suicide in that house.
+Peterson murdered the girl he was having an affair with, and then committed suicide in that house.

 As the family is getting ready to move, Lucy shows Bob a picture of the house.
 The boy notices a young girl staring out of the window in the picture.
 She disappears when he points her out to his mom.